 Medication Management Services: The Contractor shall allow PCPs to provide medication management services (prescriptions, medication monitoring visits, laboratory and other diagnostic tests necessary for diagnosis and treatment of behavioral disorders) to members with diagnoses of depression, anxiety and attention deficit hyperactivity disorder.
 The Contractor shall make available, on the Contractor's formulary, medications for the treatment of these disorders.
-AHCCCS has established a work group to identify best practices and evidence-based practice guidelines for the treatment of anxiety, depression and ADHD disorders.
-The Contractor shall be required to participate in the AHCCCS work group meetings.
-Decisions from the work group shall be implemented by the Contractor, and may include, but are not limited to, assuring that PCPs are trained on and follow AHCCCS-approved evidence-based practice guidelines, implementation of monitoring processes and reporting of guidelines.
+AHCCCS has facilitated the development of Clinical tool kits for the treatment of anxiety, depression, and ADHD.
+These tool kits are a resource only and may not apply to all patients and all clinical situations.
+They are not intended to replace clinical judgment.
+The Contractor shall ensure that PCPs and Pediatricians who have an interest or are actively treating members with these disorders are aware of these resources and/or are utilizing other recognized tools/evidence-based guidelines.
+The Contractor shall develop a monitoring process to ensure that PCPs utilize evidence-based guidelines/recognized clinical tools when prescribing medications to treat depression, anxiety, and ADHD.

 The Contractor may implement step therapy for behavioral health medications used for treating anxiety, depression and ADHD disorders.
+The Contractor shall provide education and training for providers regarding the concept of step therapy.
 If the RBHA/behavioral health provider provides documentation to the Contractor that step therapy has already been completed, or is medically contraindicated, the Contractor shall continue to provide the medication at the dosage at which the member has been stabilized, unless there is subsequently a change in medical condition of the member.
+The Contractor shall monitor PCPs to ensure that they prescribe medication at the dosage at which the member has been stabilized.